-We have no doubt that this fourth man is Jesus Himself.
+We have no doubt that this fourth Man is Jesus Himself.
 Safe and unmindful of the things around them, Jesus was with the three in the middle of the fire!
-This tells us that despite the coming severe persecution, Jesus will be in the midst of His faithful ones to protect and comfort them.
+This tells us that despite the coming severe persecution as mentioned in Revelation 13, Jesus will be in the midst of His faithful ones to protect and comfort them.

 Saints will remember the old Psalm 23: “though I walk through the valley and shadow of death, I will fear no evil for You are with me.”

-We may not find Jesus in Revelation 13, instead, God seemed to back off a bit in that chapter, but the experience of Daniel’s three friends in the furnace teaches us that Jesus will be in our midst during that imminent time of trouble.
+We “may not find” Jesus in Revelation 13 and God seemed to back off a bit in that chapter, but the experience of Daniel’s three friends in the furnace teaches us that Jesus will be in our midst during that imminent time of trouble.

-We also learned a method of understanding Bible prophecies and that is the use of Classical Prophecies to better grasp the themes and messages of the book of Revelation.
+We also learned a method of understanding Bible prophecies where we use the old testament stories to better grasp the themes and messages of the new testament prophecies especially the book of Revelation.
 This is why we do not take for granted the literal events and stories we read in the other books in the Bible.
 They will surely help us better understand the prophecies for the end times.

 This article is based on ‘Revelation 13’ sermon by Kameron DeVasher which can be heard at audioverse.org.